 We deem shares of our common stock and Series A-1 Preferred Stock that may be acquired by an individual or group within 60 days of September 21, 2020 pursuant to the exercise of options or warrants or conversion of convertible securities to be outstanding for the purpose of computing the percentage ownership of such individual or group, but these shares are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person or group shown in the table.
-Percentage of ownership is based on [shares of common stock and [] shares of Series A-1 Preferred Stock (which are the voting equivalent of [] shares of common stock) outstanding on September 21, 2020.
+Percentage of ownership is based on 1,829,982 shares of common stock and 259,729 shares of Series A-1 Preferred Stock (which are the voting equivalent of 4,415,393 shares of common stock) outstanding on September 21, 2020.
 The information as to beneficial ownership was either (i) furnished to us by or on behalf of the persons named or (ii) determined based on a review of the beneficial owners' Schedules 13D/G and Section 16 filings with respect to our common stock and Series A-1 Preferred Stock.
 As of the date of this Proxy Statement, no holder of Series A-1 Preferred Stock has converted his or its shares of Series A-1 Preferred Stock into shares of the Company's common stock.

-Name of Beneficial Owner Named Executive Officers and Position with Company Number of Shares Beneficially owned (1) Percentage of Outstanding Common (2)
+Name of Beneficial Owner Position with Company Number of Shares Beneficially owned (1) Percentage of Outstanding Common (2)

+Named Executive Officers and

 Directors:

 Tony Isaac (3) Director, President and Chief Executive Officer 94,000 5.0 %

 Eric Bolling (4) Chairman, President 151,607 8.1 %

-Virland A. Johnson Chief Financial Officer 52,000 2.8 %
+Virland A. Johnson Chief Financial Officer 38,514 2.1 %

 Richard D. Butler (3) Director 18,000

 John Bitar (5) Director

 Nael Hajjar Director

 All directors and executive

-officers as a group (6 persons) 315,607 16.9 %
+officers as a group (6 persons) 302,121 16.2 %

-Other 5% shareholders:
+Other 5% stockholders:

 Timothy M. Matula (6) 114,000 6.1 %

 Isaac Capital Group, LLC (7) 392,941 21.0 %

-^{} Indicates ownership of less than 1% of the outstanding shares
+\ Indicates ownership of less than 1% of the outstanding shares